 ‘Talking Constitutions’ is a series of podcasts in which we explore the constitutional arrangements that frame the day-to-day affairs of politics and that affect our lives in a myriad of ways.
 We have brought together a range of people, including politicians, civil servants, and scholars, to explore that interaction between constitution, politics, and other aspects of life.

 Those talking about constitutions will include:

-Lorna Drummond QC is Sheriff in Tayside, Central and Fife, sitting at Dundee Sheriff Court, and also Justice of Appeal in the Court of Appeal in the Territories of St Helena, Ascension and Tristan da Cunha.
+Lorna Drummond QC is Sheriff in Tayside, Central and Fife, sitting at Dundee Sheriff Court, Sheriff of the Sheriff Appeal Court, and Temporary High Court Judge.
+She is also Justice of Appeal in the Court of Appeal in the Territories of St Helena, Ascension and Tristan da Cunha